 While some banks around the world have issued a warning on the effect of digital currencies on the global financial stability, as they feel bitcoin and altcoins have become a combination of bubbles, Ponzi schemes and environmental disasters, the central bank of Russia think otherwise.

-In a report released on May 30, the Russian central bank stated that digital assets are currently not a threat to the global financial stability.
+In a report released on May 30, the Russian central bank stated that digital assets are currently not a threat to global financial stability.

 According to the report which has been compiled following extensive research into crypto trading, the current volumes of crypto transactions are ‘very low’ or ‘insignificant’ when compared to fiat financial system.